HyperHDG/HyperHDG/Setup.md

 visualize the output of simulations, we recommend to install `ParaView`.

-## Obtain and install HyperHDG
+## Obtain HyperHDG

-To obtain HyperHDG, enter the directory you want to clone HyperHDG into and do the following steps:
+To obtain HyperHDG, enter the directory you want to clone HyperHDG into.
+Then, clone the repository and give it the name `your_name` using one of the following ways:

-1. Clone the repository and give it the name `your_name`:
+- Clone the repository using `git` and `https`:

-   1. To clone this repository with https use

        $ git clone https://github.com/AndreasRupp/HyperHDG.git your_name

-   2. To clone this repository with ssh use
+- Clone the repository using `git` and `ssh`:

        $ git clone git@github.com:AndreasRupp/HyperHDG.git your_name

+- Download the `.zip` file from https://github.com/AndreasRupp/HyperHDG.git and extract it to a directory called`your_name`.

+## Install HyperHDG

-2. Enter directory using
+1. Enter directory using

        $ cd your_name

-3. Execute the script `setup.sh` to install HyperHDG by
+2. Execute the script `setup.sh` to install HyperHDG by

        $ ./shell_scripts/setup.sh